ReviewsPeripheralsRecord Alice V2 Custom Keyboard Review: A Clack-Tastic Ergo

 byu/SvelteSyntax inErgoMechKeyboards

 Regardless, it’s important to point out that QC issues like these are more prevalent than usual in the Record Alice boards.
 Reddit is filled with complaints like these, and my friend even bricked his unit with a firmware update (though the AliExpress seller refunded him).
-Record Alice V2 was supposed to fix a lot of this QC drama but seems like it’s still there.
+Record Alice V2 was supposed to fix a lot of this QC drama but seems like at least part of it is still there.

 Software Experience